jahangeeraslam1/pythonWebAppGCP/README.md

 **Currently working on adding more features to this site and leveraging the use of the GCP tools to examine the capability of the service.
-However a the moment it does seem like a very exciting technology**
+However at the moment it does seem like a very exciting technology**

 Stay tuned!